qubyte/toisu-monorepo/README.md

 # toisu-static

-A simple wrapper around serve-static for Toisu!
+A tiny wrapper around serve-static for Toisu!

 This module accepts the same arguments as [serve-static](https://github.com/expressjs/serve-static).